Mr-Leonerrr/labeler-actions/README.md

 - If there are conflicts, it adds a `status:conflicts-found` label.
 - If any reviewer has requested changes, it adds a `status:changes-requested` label.

+> Note: The action will only add labels, it will not remove any existing labels.

 ### Inputs

 - `github-token` (required): The GitHub token used to authenticate with the API.
 You can use the `secrets.GITHUB_TOKEN` token.
+- `pull-request-number` (required): The number of the pull request to label.

 ### Usage